Otford Chalk Pit has reopened following investigations and actions to ensure the site is safe.

 Chalk Pit | From 8 October 2024 |

-We have commissioned, through our appointed geologist team, the following three phases of works, which will begin from 8 October 2024.
+We commissioned the following three phases of works, which will began from 8 October 2024.

 Phase 1

 Geophysical data collection (resistivity; non-destructive survey).
-These will include the data collection, interpretation and reporting of the underlying terrain to determine the resistivity characteristics of the ground, which can be attributed to the state of compaction/density of the wider underlying terrain.
-This will be done with the latest industry leading equipment from ABEM (Terrameter LS Advanced).
+These included the data collection, interpretation and reporting of the underlying terrain to determine the resistivity characteristics of the ground, which can be attributed to the state of compaction/density of the wider underlying terrain.

 Phase 2